-What Is Bodily Injury Liability Insurance, And What Does It Typically Cover?
+Bodily Injury Liability Insurance: What It Is And What It Covers

 If you cause a car accident that injures another person, bodily injury liability coverage helps pay for their medical expenses and lost income as a result of their injuries.
-This coverage also helps pay for your legal fees if you're taken to court over an accident.
+This coverage may also help pay for your legal fees if you're taken to court over an accident.
 Most states have laws that require you to have bodily injury liability coverage on your car insurance policy.

 What Does Bodily Injury Liability Cover?

-If you are at fault for an accident that injures someone else, bodily injury liability coverage may help pay for the following costs:
+If you are at fault for an accident that injures someone else, bodily injury liability coverage may help pay for the following three types of costs:

-In addition to helping pay for someone else's emergency services and hospital care, bodily injury liability insurance helps pay for their necessary follow-up doctor visits and other associated costs, like having to buy crutches or a wheelchair while someone recovers.
+Bodily injury liability insurance helps pay for someone else's emergency services and hospital care if you cause a car accident.
+It may also help cover their necessary follow-up doctor visits and other associated costs, like having to buy crutches or a wheelchair.

-After an accident resulting in injuries, you may be taken to court by either the injured party or the injured party's insurance company.
+After an accident resulting in injuries, you could be taken to court by either the injured party or the injured party's insurance company.
 This may require you to seek legal counsel, which can be costly.
-Bodily injury liability coverage may help with your legal fees.
+Bodily injury liability coverage may help pay for your legal fees.

 Who Does Bodily Injury Liability Cover?

 Bodily injury liability insurance helps pay the costs described above for another person or people that are injured in a car accident where you're found liable.
 This may include a driver or passengers in another car, pedestrians or unrelated passengers in your own car.
-This coverage does not pay for your medical expenses or lost income if you cause a car accident.
-It may help pay for your legal expenses if you're taken to court over the accident.
+This coverage does not pay for you or your family's medical expenses or lost income if you cause the car accident.
+But, it may help pay for your legal expenses if you're taken to court over an accident you caused

 Bodily Injury Liability Coverage Limits

 The per-person limit applies to each person injured in an accident.
 For example, say your per-person limit is $50,000.
-That means if you injure one person in a car accident, the most your bodily injury liability would pay for all of their expenses is $50,000.
+That means if one person is injured in a car accident, the most your bodily injury liability would pay for all of their medical expenses is $50,000.

 The per-accident limit applies to each accident in which multiple people are injured.
 Suppose your per-accident limit is $100,000.
-That means if you cause a car accident that injures three people, the most your bodily injury liability would pay for their combined expenses is $100,000 (up to the per-person limit for each person injured).
+That means if you cause a car accident that injures three people, the most your bodily injury liability would pay for their combined expenses is $100,000 (and only up to the per-person limit for each person injured).

-Liability coverage has two components: Bodily injury liability and property damage liability.
-Both are required by law in most states.
+Liability coverage has two components: bodily injury liability and property damage liability.
+Both coverages are required by law in most states.

-Property damage liability coverage helps pay for damage you cause to another person's belongings.
+- Property damage liability coverage helps pay for damage you cause to another person's vehicle or property.
 For example, if you hit someone else's car, mailbox or front porch with your car, property damage liability coverage may help pay to repair their property.
 And, like bodily injury liability, most states require you to carry a minimum limit of property damage liability coverage.

 - Bodily injury liability coverage helps pay for another person's expenses if you injure them in a car accident.
-For example, this type of coverage typically helps cover someone else's bills related to physical injury or pain and suffering.
+Remember, this type of coverage typically helps cover someone else's medical bills.

-Need help understanding your state's bodily injury liability coverage limits?
-Talk to a local agent, who can help you choose the limits that fit your needs.
+If you need help understanding your state's bodily injury liability coverage limits, talk to a local agent.
+They can help you customize a policy and choose limits that fit your personal needs.